pandey-vinay/Virtual-Wallet-Master/README.md

 ## About

 ## Problem Statement
-virtual wallet to track users transaction account .
+Virtual Wallet to track user's transaction account .
 At a high level the library needs to solve the following business needs
 * Track a user’s account balance
 * Manage account transactions in the form of debits (withdrawals) and credits (deposits).